manzt/anywidget/paper/paper.md

 visualizations and code.

 ![The anywidget project.
-The Anywidget Front-End Module (AFM) is a specification for widget front-end code based on ECMAScript (ES) modules.
+The Anywidget Front-End Module (AFM) is a specification for widget front-end code based on ECMAScript (ES) modules [@ecma].
 AFM can be written in web-standard ES or with _authoring tools_ that support popular front-end frameworks.
 The `anywidget` Python package adapts Jupyter-compatible platforms (JCPs) into AFM-compatible _host platforms_, enabling Jupyter Widgets